youyifong/tsp/README.md

 - _intensity.txt: contains three intensity (total intensity, average normalized intensity, and total normalized intensity) and the x-y coordinates for each mask of marker 1

-## Add distance from cell center to a boundary line
+## Compute distance from cell center to a boundary polyline

-Appends a column of the shortest distance from cell centers to the boundary to the input csv file and save as a new _d2b.csv file.
+Appends a dist2boundary column of the shortest distance from cell centers to the boundary to the input csv file and save as a new _d2b.csv file.

-> python -m tsp adddist2line --cells .csv  --boundaryroi .roi
+> python -m tsp adddist2line --cells masks.csv  --boundaryroi boundary.roi

+- --cells: a csv file containing the cell center coordinates

+- --boundaryroi: an roi file defining the boundary

+## Compute region membership

+> python -m tsp regionmembership --cells masks.csv  --regionroi [region1.roi,region2.roi]

 - --cells: a csv file containing the cell center coordinates

 - --boundaryroi: an roi file defining the boundary